-Responding to inaccurate Forum comment about
+Response to an inaccurate Forum comment about

 pressure drop in MIG shielding gas hose: